 Healthy Coping Strategies

-There are stress management techniques that we can employ as positive coping mechanisms, such as staying active, eating right, getting plenty of rest, and taking the time to nourish our spirits.
+There are stress management techniques that we teach and employ at Beartooth Men’s Rehab as positive coping mechanisms, such as staying active, eating right, getting plenty of rest, and taking the time to nourish our spirits.
 There are also thought patterns and mental exercises we can perform that keep negative coping mechanisms at bay, and help us to navigate life’s ups and downs in a healthy way.
 Positive coping mechanisms include:

 Practice Moderation: You can’t solve all of your problems now, and you can’t be all things to all people.
 Learning to say no to others, taking time for yourself, and making sure you are focusing on living a well rounded, healthy life is a healthy way to cope.